 Ethics.

 Conducting business ethically is not that hard, and yet many corporations have failed to do so in the name of the “shareholder primacy norm”.
-If big business and corporations are unwilling to shift this norm, its up to small businesses and society to try to change the culture of business themselves.
+If big business and corporations are unwilling to shift this norm, it is up to small businesses and society to try to change the culture of business.

-Life doesn’t have to be a zero-sum game, so why have we allowed so many to act like it is?
+Life doesn’t have to be a zero-sum game, so why have we allowed so many to convince us it is?

 Beliefs.